ethangela/symmary_sentiment/README.md

-# Summary Sentiment Analysis
+# Assignment 1

 ## Introduction

 This project focuses on processing transcripts of earnings calls for summary, sentiment analysis, and comparisons.
-We first introduce the preprocessing steps here cleaning and structuring the text to make it suitable for downstream tasks.
+We first introduce the preprocessing steps and then enumerate the analysis results.

 ## Preprocessing Steps